Skip to main content Skip to complementary content

 Property Description Required

 Trusted Certificate The full path to the SSL certificate if it is not stored in the standard system location.
 Yes, if certificate is not stored in the standard system location.
-Only available when SSL is enabled.

 Allow Common Name Host Name Mismatch Allow a mismatch between the SSL certificate's common name and the name provided in Host name field.
 No